bencemali/fheanor/examples/bgv_basics/Readme.md

 ## Modulus-switching

 Let's assume we want to compute a fourth power, i.e. square `enc_x_sqr` again.
-The naive way would be to compute
+The naïve way would be to compute
 ```rust
 #![feature(allocator_api)]
 # use fheanor::bgv::*;